GoogleCloudPlatform/gke-enterprise-demo/README.md

 Shakespeare match query on speaker LEONATO has the expected numbers of hits
 ```

-### UI
+### Web Page User Interface
+The web-based UI is equivalent to the **validate.sh** script.
+It queries
+Elasticsearch through the Pyrios proxy and verifies that all the data looks
+correct.

-There is a UI that demonstrates usage of Stackdriver Tracing and custom
+The web-based UI also demonstrates usage of Stackdriver Tracing and custom
 Stackdriver metrics.
 You can view the UI by running `make expose-ui`.
 You will
 need to have port 8080 available on your machine before running
 `make expose-ui`.
 In your browser visit